Credit Risk Ratings

 Credit Risk Measures

-The key credit risk measures we apply for managing our credit portfolio, including transaction approval and the setting of risk appetite, are internal limits and credit exposures under these limits.
+The key credit risk measures we apply for managing our credit portfolio, including in transaction approval and the setting of risk appetite, are internal limits and credit exposure under these limits.
 Credit limits set forth maximum credit exposures we are willing to assume over specified periods.
 In determining the credit limit for a counterparty, we consider the counterparty’s credit quality by reference to our internal credit rating.
-Credit limits and credit exposures are both measured on a gross and net basis where net is derived by deducting hedges and certain collateral from respective gross figures.
+Credit limits and credit exposure are both measured on a gross and net basis where net is derived by deducting hedges and certain collateral from respective gross figures.
 For derivatives, we look at current market values and the potential future exposure over the lifetime of a transaction.
 We generally also take into consideration the risk-return characteristics of individual transactions and portfolios.

 Credit Approval and Authority

 Credit limits are established by the Credit Risk Management function via the execution of assigned credit authorities.
 Credit approvals are documented by the signing of the credit report by the respective credit authority holders and retained for future reference.

 Credit authority is generally assigned to individuals as personal credit authority according to the individual’s professional qualification and experience.
 All assigned credit authorities are reviewed on a periodic basis to ensure that they are adequate to the individual performance of the authority holder.
 The results of the review are presented to the Group Credit Policy Committee.

 Where an individual’s personal authority is insufficient to establish required credit limits, the transaction is referred to a higher credit authority holder or where necessary to an appropriate credit committee such as the CIB Underwriting Committee.
 Where personal and committee authorities are insufficient to establish appropriate limits the case is referred to the Management Board for approval.